WPTA: WPTA-DT3 (MyTV Fort Wayne)

-On July 24, 2006, WISE-TV began to produce a prime time newscast at 10:00 p.m. for the subchannel.
-Known on-air as Indiana's NewsCenter Prime News, the 30-minute weeknight program pre-empted regular NBC Weather Plus programming normally seen in the timeslot.
+On July 24, 2006, WISE-TV began to produce a prime time newscast at 10 p.m. for the subchannel.
+Known on-air as Indiana's NewsCenter Prime News, the 30-minute weeknight program preempted regular NBC Weather Plus programming normally seen in the timeslot.
 It began to be simulcast on WPTA-DT2 when that subchannel launched as a CW affiliate that September.
-As a MyNetworkTV outlet, WISE-DT2 began to air repeats of its parent station's weekday morning newscast at 7:00 a.m., WPTA's midday newscast (at 1:00 p.m.), and the weeknight 6 o'clock broadcast at 6:30 p.m.
+As a MyNetworkTV outlet, WISE-DT2 began to air repeats of its parent station's weekday morning newscast at 7 a.m., WPTA's midday newscast (at 1 p.m.), and the weeknight 6 p.m. broadcast at 6:30 p.m.
 Although WISE-TV and WPTA became the only stations in Fort Wayne to upgrade their local newscasts to 16:9 widescreen enhanced definition on May 18, 2009, all newscasts seen on WISE-DT2 remained in pillarboxed 4:3 standard definition.

 After WISE-DT2 joined Fox, Indiana's NewsCenter Prime News was upgraded to widescreen SD.
 WPTA-DT2's simulcast of that program as well as the repeats of local newscasts from WISE and WPTA on WISE-DT2's schedule were dropped at some point in the fall of 2011.
 Corresponding with WISE-TV and WPTA further upgrading to full HD newscasts, the prime time newscast on the subchannel was relaunched as MyFox Fort Wayne News at 10 on October 14, 2012, and began originating from a new secondary set.
 The program also introduced an updated graphics package and news music package that is separate from the on-air presentation of the main WISE-TV channel's local news programs.
 The broadcast continued to air only weeknights for a half-hour.
-On February 5, 2013, following the announcement that Fox programming would move back to WFFT on March 1, the 10:00 p.m. newscast was cancelled.
-On March 4, 2013, WISE-TV began newscasts at 4:00 p.m., 6:00 p.m. and 11:00 p.m. that effectively revived the format used on the WISE-DT2 newscast.
+On February 5, 2013, following the announcement that Fox programming would move back to WFFT on March 1, the 10 p.m. newscast was canceled.
+On March 4, 2013, WISE-TV began newscasts at 4, 6 and 11 p.m. that effectively revived the format used on the WISE-DT2 newscast.

-Upon Quincy's acquisition of the station in 2016, WPTA transferred WISE-TV's NBC affiliation to WPTA-DT2 and its MyNetworkTV affiliation to a new third subchannel, in exchange for WISE-TV becoming a primary CW affiliate.
-Since then, the current MyTV subchannel WPTA-DT3 has not aired regular newscasts.
-However, in November 2022, WPTA announced that the subchannel will begin airing an extension of its main morning newscast from 7-9 a.m. beginning January 9, 2023.
+Upon Quincy's acquisition of the station in 2016, WPTA transferred WISE-TV's NBC affiliation to WPTA-DT2 and its MyNetworkTV affiliation to a new third subchannel, in exchange for WISE-TV becoming a primary CW+ affiliate.
+The current MyTV subchannel WPTA-DT3 did not air regular newscasts until January 2023, when WPTA began airing an extension of its morning news from 7 to 9 a.m.
+The following September, the station replaced a simulcast of WOWO's morning news on WPTA-DT3 with its own in the 5-7 a.m. slot.